dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 {% highlight php %}
 <?php

-namespace MyPress;
+namespace Babylon;

 use EoC\Doc\Doc;

-class User extends Doc {
+class Author extends Doc {
 }
 {% endhighlight %}

 ### Implementing the IDoc interface using the TDoc trait

-Since `User` inherits from `Person`, and PHP doesn't support multiple inheritance, let's implements IDoc interface, using TDoc trait.
+Since `Author` inherits from `Person`, and PHP doesn't support multiple inheritance, let's implements IDoc interface, using TDoc trait.

 {% highlight php %}
 <?php

-namespace MyPress;
+namespace Babylon;

 use EoC\Doc\IDoc;
 use EoC\Doc\TDoc;

-class User extends Person implements IDoc {
+class Author extends Person implements IDoc {
   use TDoc;
 }
 {% endhighlight %}

 ## Document's properties

-Our class still doesn't have any property.
-At least, an user will have a first name and a last name, so let's add getters and setters for these properties.
-It's important to note here, we don't use any protected members, on the contrary methods relay on the `meta` array.
+Our class still doesn't have any property, apart `id` and `rev`, which are inhereted from `Doc`.
+At least, an author will have a first name and a last name, so let's add getters and setters for these properties.
+It's important to note here, we don't use any protected members, on the contrary we relay on the `meta` protected array.
 Elephant on Couch just care about this array.
 Every single key/value inside the array will be stored, while the other private or protected members are not taken into account, never.

 {% highlight php %}
 <?php

-namespace MyPress;
+namespace Babylon;

 use EoC\Doc\Doc;

+// An author.
-class User extends Doc {
+class Author extends Doc {

   public function getFirstName() {
     return $this->meta['firstName'];